Phillip-England/godocument/docs/overview/installation.md

 A blank Godocument template can be found at [https://github.com/phillip-england/godocument](https://github.com/phillip-england/godocument).

-<mkd-important text='All the commands in this guide will assume you are using a Unix-based terminal.'></mkd-important>
+<md-important>All the commands in this guide will assume you are using a Unix-based terminal.</md-important>

 To get started, create a directory and clone the repo within it: